abtram/fall-2024-senior-project-dura-europos/README.md

 ## Running the Application

 ### Starting the Application (updated-generous-interface-dec-2024)
-1. Split your terminal into two windows
+1. Split terminal into two windows
 2. Start the backend:
    ```bash
    cd api